Mezcal worm

 A mezcal worm is an insect larva found in some types of mezcal produced in Oaxaca, Mexico.
 The larva is a red maguey worm, the caterpillar of the Comadia redtenbacheri moth, usually called chinicuil or gusano rojo ("red worm").
 The red worm is typically considered tastier than a white maguey worm.

-History

 Although the custom is relatively recent, larvae are used by several brands of mezcal to give flavor to the drink.
 In 1950, Jacobo Lozano Paez first introduced the practice of adding larvae to mezcal.

-Other kinds of worms

 The other variety of "worm" in mezcal is the larva of a weevil known as picudo del agave, Scyphophorus acupunctatus, the agave snout weevil, that infests certain species of yucca and maguey.
 They are not related to edible maguey worms.

-The weevil is a pest that can severely damage agave plants by eating the plant to death from the inside.
-If only a few infest the plant, they can still carry and infect the plant with harmful bacteria leading to plant death.
-In some cases, up to 40% of a maguey harvest has been lost to weevil infestations.
-Infection-resistant varieties of the plant are being developed.

 Picudo larvae may be roasted and eaten; they are a seasonal specialty of markets in southeastern Mexico.